mschuchard/puppet-check/README.md

         --smoke                      Enable smoke testing
-    -r, --regression                 Enable regression testing (in progress, do not use) -o, --output format              Format for results output (default is text): text, json, or yaml --octoconfig config_file     Octocatalog-diff configuration file to use.
+    -r, --regression                 Enable regression testing (in progress, do not use) -o, --output format              Format for results output (default is text): text, json, or yaml --octoconfig config_file     Octocatalog-diff configuration file to use -n node1.example.com,node2.example.com,
-    -n node1.example.com,node2.example.com,
-        --octonodes                  Octocatalog-diff nodes to test catalog on.
+        --octonodes                  Octocatalog-diff nodes to test catalog on --puppet-lint arg_one,arg_two
-        --puppet-lint arg_one,arg_two
                                      Arguments for PuppetLint ignored checks
-    -c, --config file                Load PuppetLint options from file.
-        --rubocop arg_one,arg_two    Arguments for Rubocop disabled cops
+    -c, --config file                Load PuppetLint options from file --rubocop arg_one,arg_two    Arguments for Rubocop disabled cops
 ```